This is an interesting but confronting question.

 But other factors like style of worship, being child friendly, theology, inclusivity, exclusivity, etc may come into play.

 Of course people become deeply hurt by perceived lack of love or failure in expected behaviours within a congregation.
-Scandals may alienate people as well as progressive or fundamental teaching.
+Scandals may alienate people as can progressive or fundamental teaching.
 Changes in all of these things test the loyalty of a congregation.
 People do become hurt, and do express this through a cessation of attending or a move to a different congregation.

 People also die.
 Sometimes they are even martyred.